 Probably the most popular research on Leadership Styles was conducted by Kurt Lewin and a team of students.
 This research has come to be known as the Lewin Studies.

-The Lewin Studies identified three basic styles: Autocratic, Democratic and Laissez-faire.
+The Lewin Studies describes three (3) leadership styles: Autocratic, Democratic and Laissez-faire.

 The studies concluded that one of these is used when relating to or interacting with their followers.